 Butter Bean Soup with Ham and Cabbage

-Butter Bean Soup with Ham and Cabbage can be made with dried or canned beans; use Lima Beans in this tasty soup if you don’t find butter beans.
+Butter Bean Soup with Ham and Cabbage can be made with dried or canned beans and this tasty soup is warm and comforting.

 - 1 T olive oil

 - 1 cup chopped celery

 - Goya Ham Bouillon, to taste (optional, but recommended)